sarahdolan1/PeopleCounterShared/README.md

 ## Arguments
 -p and -m provide the model.
 These are required and can be typed exactly as shown.
--i and -o are optional, input and output arguments.
+-i and -o are optional, input & output arguments.

 For the input, the example input LeftRight.mp4 can be used or any video you choose.
 If no input is given, the live video from your webcam will be used instead.